-Cozumel Mexico has a"Wild Side"!
+Cozumel Mexico has a"Wild Side" (part II)

-Cozumel Mexico and its "Wild Side"!
 This is the second part of a two part series that documents the "Other side of the Island".

 In this feature we travel the route driven by taking the transversal (road going east/west from the Gasoline station on Benito Juarez and 30th avenue).
 For those of you who would rather see it visually I have shown you the course we took on the map to your left.
 Lets just say that the sausage mobile will show you the way.